ViniSCode/ViniSCode/README.md

 Passionate about knowledge, solving problems and facing new challenges

 - 📘 Front End (React.js/Next.js, Typescript)
-- 🎓 Analysis and Systems Development
+- 🎓 Technologist in Systems Analysis and Development

 ### TECHNICAL SKILLS